sidney-eliot/3d-artists-handbook/content/presentation/meta-rig.md

 This meta-rig would allow for everything to move normally, but it wouldn't look very good.
 The thing that's missing are supporting bones.
 Examples of supporting bones are:

 - Clavicle bone
-- Scapula bone (rare, and hard to implement but important if back deformation is key)
+- Scapula bone (rarely present in rigs, and difficult to implement but important if back deformation is key)
 - Arm twist bones (A replacement for the twin bone twist system (Ulna & Radius) in our body.
 Even though the upper arm bone (Humerus) doesn't have this, it doesn't hurt to also give it the twist bones)
 - Palm bones (helps with poses like fists and spreading out all the fingers)
 - Pelvic bone (makes the leg bone have less influence of the hip area)